Uberspace/lab/source/guide_openslides.rst

 .. note:: Check the update feed_ regularly to stay informed about the newest version.

+.. note:: Important: An update to version 3.4 and higher of OpenSlides is no longer possible!

 If there is a new version available, update the following command to update your OpenSlides python package: